avargasv/ContribsGH3-Z-T/Post_ZIO-HTTP.md

-# Implementing a REST service with the high-level EndPoints API of ZIO HTTP
+# Implementing a REST service using the ZIO-HTTP high-level EndPoints API.

 ## 1. Introduction.
 Specification of our REST-API and some characteristics of its ZIO HTTP implementation.